 Specialization: No specific profile required.
 However, following a profile in the arts may help applicants build a successful portfolio.

-Major: Mathematics 103 or 201-NYA and 203 or 201-NYB and 105 or 201-NYC (The major must be taken with the Computer Applications Option program offered by the Faculty of Engineering and Computer Science.)
+Major: Mathematics 103 or 201-NYA and 203 or 201-NYB and 105 or 201-NYC (The major must be taken with the Computer Applications Option program offered by the Gina Cody School of Engineering and Computer Science.)

 Minor: No specific profile required.
 However, following a profile in the arts may help applicants build a successful portfolio.